nitlang/nit/lib/pthreads/README.md

 Theses services are implemented using the POSIX threads.

+You can also use the `is threaded` annotation on methods, which makes them run on their own thread.
+Methods with return value or self calls are not supported.

 ## Known limitations:

 * Most services from the Nit library are not thread-safe.
 You must manage